 Another vital board obligation is overseeing a non-profit’s financial health by:

-Financial oversight is a fundamental responsibility since it is essential for maintaining donor accountability.
+Financial oversight is a fundamental responsibility since it is essential for maintaining donor accountability in addition to regulatory compliance relating to the organization's non-profit status.

 As trustees, an NPO’s board members must keep the non-profit compliant and accountable by ensuring that it: